wernerdegroot/applicatives/README.md

         );
 ```

-And you would be right!
 So, when would you ever prefer using `lift` over calling the `combine`-overload that accepts two `CompletableFuture`s?
+This is explained in the next section.

 ## Stacking